 Work with The Elders

 Known affectionately as ‘Arch’ by his fellow Elders, Desmond Tutu helped bring the group together in 2007 and served as its much-loved Chair until he stepped down in May 2013.
-He continues to support the group as an “Elder Emeritus” until his death in 2021.
+He continued to support the group as an “Elder Emeritus” until his death in 2021.